jbloomlab/phydms/docs/phydms_comprehensive_prog.rst

 ------------
 ``phydms_comprehensive`` is a program that simplifies usage of ``phydms`` for standard analyses.
 Essentially, ``phydms_comprehensive`` runs ``phydms`` for several different models to enable model comparisons and identify selection.

 In its simplest usage, you simply provide ``phydms_comprehensive`` with an alignment and one or more files giving site-specific amino-acid preferences.
+The program then first uses ``RAxML`` to infer a tree under the *Jukes Cantor* model.
+Alternatively, you can specify the tree using ``--tree`` flag.
-The program then first uses ``phydms`` to infer a tree under the *YNGKP_M0* model (starting from a crude neighbor-joining tree), and then for each set of site-specific amino-acid preferences optimizes this tree (with fixed topology) for an *ExpCM* and a control *ExpCM* with the preferences averaged across sites (the ``phydms`` option ``--avgprefs``).
-The program also optimizes the tree using the *YNGKP_M8* model.
-For all models, it detects site-specific selection.
-It also creates a simple summary that enables comparison among the models.
+Then for each set of site-specific amino-acid preferences optimizes this tree (with fixed topology) for an *ExpCM*.
+(and a control *ExpCM* with the preferences averaged across sites (the ``phydms`` option ``--avgprefs``). ) It also creates a simple summary that enables comparison among the models.

-If this program hangs up on the initial inference of the tree with *YNGKP_M0*, then infer a tree using another tree-building program such as `codonPhyML`_ and then pass that via the ``--treetopology`` option.

 You could get all of this output by simply running ``phydms`` repeatedly, but using ``phydms_comprehensive`` automates this process for you.